-The .gov sTLD is sponsored by the U.S. Government's General Services Administration.
+The .gov sTLD is operated by Cybersecurity and Infrastructure Security Agency.
 The .gov regulations are defined in 41 CFR Part 102-173.
 Under 41 CFR Part 102-173.30, registration in the .gov domain is only available to official governmental organizations in the United States including Federal (U.S. Government), State and local governments, and Native Sovereign Nations.